USS Worcester (CL-144): Construction and career

 On 28 August, the light cruiser—steaming in company with Norris—joined TF 77 and proceeded into the Yellow Sea for operations against enemy targets located in central and southwestern Korea.
 Each day in the ensuing days, the carriers launched their strikes against North Korean ground targets while the screen protected in case of any attempts by the North Korean air forces to interrupt the operation.
 Worcesters helicopter also performed plane-guard duty, standing by in the air to rescue any ditched pilots from the waters nearby.

-On 4 September, Worcesters radar picked up an unidentified contact at 13:31.
-The combat air patrol—four Vought F4U Corsairs from Valley Forge—soon reported the stranger as being a twin-engine bomber with a pointed nose, a single tail fin, and high inverted gull wings.
-It also bore red star markings.
-At 19:45, the F4Us vectored to the "bogey" by and shot down the plane 49 miles away.
+On 4 September, Worcesters radar picked up an unidentified contact.
+A combat air patrol—four Vought F4U Corsairs from Valley Forge—soon reported the aircraft as being a twin-engine bomber, later identified as being owned by the Soviet Air Force.
+At 19:45, the F4Us vectored to the "bogey" by and shot down the bomber.

-The following day, Worcester went to general quarters at 11:08 and commenced maneuvering at 20 kn to avoid possible attack when her radar picked up an unidentified plane closing the formation from the east.
-Three minutes later, the cruiser fired a warning shot of three rounds of 6-inch projectiles in the direction of the intruder—it turned out to be a British Short Sunderland flying boat on patrol.
-At 21:43, Worcester secured from battle stations and resumed her cruising with TF 77.
+The following day, Worcester went to general quarters and commenced maneuvering at 20 kn to avoid possible attack when her radar picked up an unidentified plane closing the formation from the east.
+Shortly after, the cruiser fired a warning shot of three 6-inch rounds in the direction of the aircraft—it turned out to be a British Short Sunderland flying boat on patrol.
+Worcester then secured from battle stations and resumed formation with TF 77.

 There was one more day of flight operations off the Korean coast, 6 September, before Worcester transferred her helicopter to Philippine Sea to clear the ship for a practice anti-aircraft firing.
-The cruiser later recovered the helicopter before heading for Sasebo, Japan, for replenishment of fuel, ammunition, stores, and provisions.
+The cruiser later recovered the helicopter before heading for Sasebo, Japan, for replenishment of fuel, ammunition, stores, and other provisions.

-Worcester remained at Sasebo from 7 to 10 September and got underway at 05:32 on 11 September, again with TF 77, and proceeded to the operation area in the Yellow Sea to support a large-scale amphibious assault by United Nations (UN) forces against enemy forces in the Inchon and Seoul areas of Korea.
+Worcester remained at Sasebo from 7 to 10 September and got underway on 11 September, again with TF 77, and proceeded to the operation area in the Yellow Sea to support a large-scale amphibious assault by United Nations (UN) forces against enemy forces in the Incheon and Seoul areas of Korea.

-Worcester subsequently supported the Inchon landing — an attack aimed at outflanking the North Korean invaders by a strategic landing behind their lines in South Korea, masterminded by General Douglas MacArthur.
+Worcester subsequently supported the Inchon landing—an attack aimed at outflanking the North Korean invaders by a strategic landing behind their lines in South Korea, masterminded by General Douglas MacArthur.
 Worcester screened the fast carrier task forces as their planes dropped lethal loads on North Korean targets ashore until she was detached on 20 September to conduct a shore bombardment mission as part of TG 95.2 in the vicinity of Pohang Dong.
-Proceeding to the objective via the straits north of the Quelpart Islands and west of Tsushima, the light cruiser rendezvoused with three miles off the east coast of Korea and 12 miles north of Pohang Dong.
+Proceeding to the objective via the straits north of Jeju Island and west of Tsushima, the light cruiser rendezvoused with three miles off the east coast of Korea and 12 miles north of Pohang Dong.